gabrielodorcik/ToolsHackerGaOd/README.md

 # ToolsHackerGaOd
-This repository was created with objective of to receive my hacker tools.
-I'll update always that I develop a tool or look like thing.
+This repository was created with the aim of receiving my hacker tools.
+I will update whenever I develop a tool or something similar.
+It is exclusive to my studies, please don't use it for bad things.
+Take care.